 DESI BOOKS REVIEW GOALS

 The goal of Desi Books Review is to provide interesting ways to approach and engage with particular books; to explore what the writer has aimed for and understand whether they’ve achieved it.
 It is not to tell readers whether a book is good or bad or provide a summary.
 For more, see this manifesto for literary criticism at Poets & Writers.
+Also, please read this Editor’s Note from the first issue.

 Books by writers of South Asian origin are certainly given review space at many venues, including those that aren’t desi-centric.
 Occasionally, however, there is what Maxine Hong Kingston has described as “cultural misreadings”, no matter how well-intentioned the reviewer or the editor might be.
 At Desi Books, we want to place our books within our particular literary traditions (Anglophone and regional language ones; local and diasporic ones; contemporary and classic) and explore related sociocultural, historical, and political interpretations in an accessible manner for a general audience.